How to export Zendesk data to Excel or Power BI: A complete guide

 Why bother to export Zendesk data to Excel or Power BI?

-• Mix support data with other business info: Support data on its own is useful, but it becomes way more powerful when you combine it with data from other departments.
+Mix support data with other business info: Support data on its own is useful, but it becomes even more powerful when you combine it with data from other departments.
 You could see how support interactions affect customer lifetime value from your CRM or connect ticket spikes to recent marketing campaigns.

-Method 1: Using Zendesk's built-in export features
+Method 1: using Zendesk's built-in export features

 Exporting datasets from Zendesk Explore

 If your company is on a Professional plan or higher, you can export entire datasets from the Explore module.
-This lets you grab the raw, unfiltered data from core areas like Tickets, SLAs, and Agent Updates.
+This lets you grab the data from core areas like Tickets, SLAs, and Agent Updates.

-What to watch out for:
+What to consider:

 Exporting individual reports and dashboard tabs